antonbarua/react-learning/README.md

 * **Components**

+    Components are the building blocks of UI.
+Components split the UI into reusable pieces.

-    A component takes in parameters, called `props`, and returns a hierarchy of views to display via the `render` method.
+    A component takes in parameters, called `props`, and returns a hierarchy of views to display.
-    Components must implement the `render()` method.

-    The `render` method returns a description of what you want to render, and then React takes that description and renders it to the screen.
-In particular, `render` returns a **React element**, which is a lightweight description of what to render.
+    Components can be implemented as a function, or as ES6 classs.
+Class-based components must implement the `render()` method.
+The `render()` method returns a description of what you want to render, and then React takes that description and renders it to the screen.
+In particular, `render()` returns a **React element**, which is a lightweight description of what to render.

+    * **Always start component names with a capital letter.**

+    * Components must return a **single root** element.

+    * Props are read-only.
+A component must not modify the props that are passed to it.
     ```javascript
+    function HelloWorld(props) {
+        return (
+            <div className="hello">Hello, World!</div>
+        );
+    }

+    //OR

     class HelloWorld extends React.Component {
         render() {